NBES® of the U.S Workforce: Key Findings

 Additional results of the 2013 NBES:

-- The percentage of companies with “strong” or “strong-leaning” ethics cultures climbed to 66 percent in 2013, compared to 60 percent in the previous survey;
+- The percentage of organizations with “strong” or “strong-leaning” ethics cultures climbed to 66 percent in 2013, compared to 60 percent in the previous survey;

-- The percentage of companies providing ethics training rose from 74 percent to 81 percent between 2011 and 2013;
+- The percentage of organizations providing ethics training rose from 74 percent to 81 percent between 2011 and 2013;

-- Two-thirds of companies (67 percent) included ethical conduct as a performance measure in employee evaluations, up from 60 percent in 2011;
+- Two-thirds of organizations (67 percent) included ethical conduct as a performance measure in employee evaluations, up from 60 percent in 2011;

-- Almost three out of four companies (74 percent) communicated internally about disciplinary actions when wrongdoing occurs.
+- Almost three out of four organizations (74 percent) communicated internally about disciplinary actions when wrongdoing occurs.

-- Extremely serious forms of misconduct such as falsifying company financial data and public reports or bribing public officials were observed less frequently in 2013: Three percent of employees said they were aware of misleading information on financial reports and two percent stated that they observed somebody in their company who had offered bribes to public officials.
+- Extremely serious forms of misconduct such as falsifying organization financial data and public reports or bribing public officials were observed less frequently in 2013: Three percent of employees said they were aware of misleading information on financial reports and two percent stated that they observed somebody in their organization who had offered bribes to public officials.

 NBES 2013 reveals substantial good news about the state of ethics in American workplaces.
 Observed misconduct is down for the third report in a row and is now at a historic low; the decline in misconduct is widespread; and the percentage of workers who said they felt pressure to compromise standards also fell substantially.